 Students may possess open drink containers only during their lunch period.
 Drinks may not be shared between students.
 No other open containers will be permitted in school during the school day.
-Teachers may allow drinks in their individual classroom areas.
+Teachers may allow bottled water in their individual classroom areas.
+Energy drinks are not permitted at any time.